mvolkmann/blog/src/lambda-calculus.md

 λ-calculus is Turing complete.
 It only defines three concepts, referred to as lambda terms:

-- variable: gives a name to a value
+- variable: gives a single-letter name to a value
 - lambda extraction: defines an anonymous function
-- application: calls a function
+- application: calls a function with arguments

 It does not define values such as booleans, numbers, or strings.
 It also does not define operators on these types or any built-in functions.